alexzautke/fhir-package-registry-pipeline/README.md

 # release-fhir-package-pipeline

-GitHub Action Pipeline to release a release [FHIR package](https://registry.fhir.org/learn) to a package registry, update the registry feed and commit the package itself to a Git repo for safekeeping.
+GitHub Action Pipeline for version management of FHIR conformance resource using a [FHIR package](https://registry.fhir.org/learn), including:
+  * update the registry feed
+  * commit the package itself to a Git repo for safekeeping